aKevinM/Lichess-Puzzles-Analysis/README.md

 # Lichess-Puzzles-Analysis

-This directory contains four Python scripts used to prepare the Lichess database (games and puzzles).
+This directory contains four Python scripts used to prepare the Lichess database (games and puzzles), 1 .do file to run in STATA and 3 sample .csv files from the Lichess Database.

 Summary